valdyferreis/Data-EngineeringBuilding-Batch-and-Streaming-Data-Pipelines-Based-on-Stakeholder-Requirements/C1_W4_Assignment.md

-# Week 4 Assignment:<br>Building End-to-End Batch and Streaming Pipelines<br>Based on Stakeholder Requirements

-In this lab, you will experiment one step further with the framework of "Thinking like a Data Engineer".
-You will implement the batch and streaming architectures that you've explored in the quizzes this week to meet the stakeholder requirements.
-You will first start with implementing the batch pipeline that serves the training data for the recommender system.
-You will then store the output embeddings of the model in a vector database, and finally implement the streaming pipeline that uses the trained model and the vector database to provide real-time product recommendations.

 # Table of Contents
 - [1 - Implementing the Batch Pipeline](#1)
 - [2 - Creating & Setting up the Vector Database](#2)